apfohl/service-base/README.md

 ## Data persistence

-In order to persist dynamic data generated inside container created from this image, a Docker volume or a directory can be mounted inside the container.
+In order to persist dynamic data generated inside container created by this image, a Docker volume or a directory can be mounted inside the container.
 Every dynamic data should reside in a predefined directory provided by the **service-base** image.
 The data directory is `/data`.
 The **service-base**